Mexican president defends record on women's issues - WTMJ

 “The barricades were put up because the conservatives are very upset,” López Obrador said.
 “They infiltrate all the movements to create provocations … they were planning to vandalize the National Palace.”

-The president said two women had been found with gasoline bombs at a workshop in an upscale Mexico City neighborhood, noting “I am sure … they were put up to this.”
+The president said two women had been found with gasoline bombs at a workshop in an upscale Mexico City neighborhood, saying, “I am sure … they were put up to this.”

-Salgado has not been charged because prosecutors claimed the statute of limitations ran out on one of the accusations, while another accusation remains under investigation.
+Salgado has not been charged because prosecutors say the statute of limitations ran out on one of the accusations while another remains under investigation.
 His lawyer has denied the accusations.

-Authorities estimate there will almost 100 women’s marches, in cities and towns throughout Mexico.
+Authorities estimated there would be almost 100 women’s marches in cities and towns throughout Mexico.
 Some local and state authorities designated squads of female officers to provide security at the marches.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.